FREE ONLINE ED ASSESSMENT. Start Here

 Your provider may adjust your dosage depending on your needs and how you respond to the medication.

 Unlike some other ED meds, you don’t take sildenafil every day.
-Instead, you’ll pop one as needed before sexual activity — about 30 minutes to an hour before, in most cases.
+Instead, you’ll pop one as needed before sexual activity — at least about 30 minutes to an hour before, in most cases.
 And you shouldn’t take it more than once a day.

 Just so you’re aware, the effects typically last up to four hours.
-So you might want to think twice before changing into those comfy, threadbare sweatpants post-coitus and heading to the grocery store.

 Some meds can upset your stomach if you don’t take them with food.
 That’s not the case with sildenafil.
 You can take this ED medication with or without food.